pitw/go-struct-tag-list/README.md

 # go-struct-tag-list

-Return comma separated list from Go struct tags
+This go library returns a comma separated list of tags from pure structs.

+## Idea

+todo

 ## Usage ##